Victoria’s Secret Angel Barbara Palvin Stuns In A Red Bikini On Instagram

 Praising Barbara’s beauty, one fan wrote that she is the most beautiful woman that he has ever seen, while another one said that he is jealous of Barbara’s boyfriend, Dylan Sprouse, because he has “the sexiest model in the world as his girlfriend.”

-Other fans showered Barbara with various complimentary words and phrases and a look at the comments section showed comments written in various languages, including Hungarian, Italian, Arabic, French, Spanish and Turkish.
+Other fans showered Barbara with various complimentary words and phrases and a look at the comments section showed comments written in various languages, including Hungarian, Italian, Arabic, French, Spanish, and Turkish.
 This shows that Barbara’s fans are spread all over the world.

-Prior to posting the said picture, Barbara shared an up-close image wherein she could be seen donning a gray top.
-She let her hair down and wore a full face of makeup comprising very subtle shades to keep it simple yet sexy.
-And although there was no show of skin at all, the picture amassed more than 1.2 million likes as well as 4,000-plus comments which shows that Barbara doesn’t have to flaunt her body to earn her fans’ admiration.
+Prior to posting said picture, Barbara shared an up-close image where she could be seen donning a gray top.
+She let her hair down and wore a full face of makeup comprised of very subtle shades to keep it simple yet sexy.
+And although there was no showing of skin at all, the picture amassed more than 1.2 million likes as well as 4,000-plus comments, which shows that Barbara doesn’t have to flaunt her body to earn her fans’ admiration.

 In the caption, she thanked Sports Illustrated for an amazing weekend in Miami, where all the models gathered for the official launch of the magazine’s 2019 edition.

 Apart from her modeling activities, Barbara recently made headlines after she revealed some secrets of her relationship with Sprouse.
 She had earlier revealed that Sprouse slipped into her DMs on Instagram after meeting at a party.
-But per an article by Refinery 29, Barbara recently told People magazine that he begged her to be his girlfriend, that too over email.
+But per an article by Refinery 29, Barbara recently told People magazine that he begged her to be his girlfriend, also over email.
 After they started dating, she wasn’t sure if she wanted to be exclusive.

-“For a month he was asking me to be exclusive in emails and I was like ‘No, I’ve got to get to know you more’ but then I took a deep breath and thought, ‘What am I waiting for?'” she said, and added the following.
+“For a month he was asking me to be exclusive in emails and I was like ‘No, I’ve got to get to know you more’ but then I took a deep breath and thought, ‘What am I waiting for?'” she said.

 “There’s no other guy I would love more than I love him and he’s got everything I need, he checked all the boxes.”